Name: Walrus (Odobenus rosmarus)

 - Female walruses move away from the herd to give birth.
 Nobody is sure exactly why, but it has been suggested it may be to move away from the collective walrus scent that attracts predators or perhaps to keep the calves from being crushed.

 - Walrus mothers cuddle calves in the same manner as human mothers.

-- The metabolic rate of Walrus requires a 1300 kg specimen to eat some 70 kg of mussels per day on average.
-This corresponds to some 282 Mars bars!
+- Their metabolic rate requires heavier walruses to eat roughly 70 kg (154 pounds) of mussels per day, which corresponds to about 282 Mars bars!